aplasket/futbol/README.md

 ### Workflow

 Team members assign tasks to themselves, changing status to “In Progress” and creating a pull request when complete, changing status again to “Pull Request”.
 Pull request workflow is submitted when ready to merge or if stuck or need help, followed by a slack to the group detailing and documenting further any issues.
 A team member will respond to claim ownership of the review, and reviewers are designated by morning and evening, with Garrett and Ashley reviewing in the AM and Matthew and Lauren taking the PM review shifts.
 The timeframe for reviewing is up to 12 hours after pull request submission.
-Project Board:  https://github.com/users/aplasket/projects/4
+[Project Board](https://github.com/users/aplasket/projects/4)

 ### Project Organization